 It’s been nothing short of fucking incredible to see this country get behind this team in recent years.
 Pure madness.
 I love it.

-A few months ago, I saw a group of tween-aged girls on the TTC intelligently breaking down the Pau Gasol trade and my head nearly exploded.
+A few months ago, I saw a group of tween-aged girls on the TTC intelligently breaking down the Marc Gasol trade and my head nearly exploded.
 This would have been unfathomable a few years ago.